Silletera Farms and Its History

 El Porvenir Silletera Farm

 It is located in the village of El Plan with a wonderful viewpoint overlooking the Aburrá Valley that dazzles visitors and tourists.
-There is also a path through colorful gardens that bloom all year round, along with fruit and vegetable crops grown by its host, Raúl Grajales, who gladly shares his knowledge and all the stories obtained in numerous national representations.
+There is also a path through colorful gardens that bloom all year round, along with fruit and vegetable crops grown by its host, Raúl Grajales, who gladly shares his knowledge and all the stories obtained in numerous national appearances.

 El Porvenir Silletera Farm - Photo by Corporación de Silleteros Santa Elena